azukacchi/azukacchi.github.io/portfolio/index.markdown

 decision tree
 {: .badge .badge-pill .badge-info }

 An analysis of complaints received by NYC Department of Housing Preservation and Development (HPD) to help manage the high-volume of complaints by suggesting the most pressing complaint as well as the area the HPD should focus on.
+A final project for Purwadhika Data Science and Machine Learning.

 ![](/portfolio/static/prediction.png)